How To Prevent Water Coming Through Walls

 Filling masonry

-Once any repairs are made to the property, the final part of preventing penetrating damp is to apply a waterproofing treatment to the exterior walls.
-By applying a waterproofing treatment to the masonry, you limit the water absorption that can lead to penetrating damp and help keep the property protected from damage.
+Once any repairs are made to the property, the final part of preventing penetrating damp is to apply a protective paint to the exterior walls.
+By applying this to the masonry, you limit the water absorption that can lead to penetrating damp and help keep the property protected from damage.

 Emperor Masonry Paint and Emperor Masonry Creme are super hydrophobic (ultra water-repellent) treatments that prevent 96% of water absorption on exterior walls such as brick, stone, concrete and render.
 In contrast to brick sealers, they remain highly breathable, ensuring that any water vapour that naturally builds up inside the property can escape, keeping the house warm & dry.